owncloud/QA/Server/Test_Plan_OCIS_Smoke_Test.md

 - [ ] can see space without accepting
 - [ ] cannot change image and description
 - [ ] cannot upload file/folder and create file and folder
-- [ ] cannot create resource sharing and space sharing
+- [ ] cannot create resource and share space
 - [ ] can see deleted files and cannot restore files from trash
 - [ ] cannot disable space